-The Government will provide GTSS warehouses space at Camp Hansen (Okinawa), Camp Lejeune, Camp Pendleton, MCB Quantico, MCAGCC Twentynine Palms, and Pearl City (MCB Hawaii, Oahu).
-At these locations, the contractor shall provide sufficient dedicated personnel for supply management, warehousing, supply services, issuance, and recovery of GTSS equipment.
+The Government will provide GTSS warehouse space at Camp Hansen (Okinawa), and Pearl City (MCB Hawaii, Oahu).
+At these locations, the contractor shall provide sufficient dedicated personnel and equipment for supply management, warehousing, supply services, issuance, and recovery of GTSS equipment.
 The GTSS warehouse hours vary at each site; however, all GTSS warehouses normal operations are Monday through Friday, and operating hours do not extend past 1700 LT.